 3. Hit the Bikes!

-Summer is the perfect time to use those bikes that may not get much of a workout during the school year.
-Bike trails are usually the safest place to ride, but you can ride in your own neighborhood if it is bike-friendly.
-Sidewalks are safer than roadways, but bikes may be prohibited on sidewalks in some areas.
-The National Highway Traffic Safety Administration (NHTSA) does not recommend allowing children to ride on most roadways until they are at least ten years old.
+Summer is the perfect time to dust off those bikes that may not get much of a workout during the school year.
+Designated trails are generally the safest place to ride, but if your neighborhood has bike-friendly roads, then that’s a great option too.
+Keep in mind that some areas may prohibit bikes on sidewalks.
+The National Highway Traffic Safety Administration (NHTSA) recommends that little ones under ten years old stay clear of most roadways.
 You can find lots of bicycle safety tips on the NHTSA website.

-Of course, you will use bike helmets.
-Adults should wear them, too!
+Of course, you will use helmets.
+Adults have to wear them too!
 Take the opportunity to teach children important safety rules, such as how to use hand signals when turning or stopping.
-When children are old enough, they should be shown how to maintain their bikes.
-They should be taught to do an A-B-C check before they ride.
-The A is checking the air in the tires.
-The B is testing the brakes, and the C is making sure that the chain has lube.
+When kids are old enough, they need to be shown how to maintain their bikes by following the A-B-C routine.
+A is checking the air in the tires.
+B is for testing the brakes, and the C is making sure that the chain has lube.
 They should also be taught how to change a tire.

-Group rides can be a novel experience.
-Check for family-friendly bicycle clubs in your area, or for bike rides sponsored by your local parks department.
-Biking is a wonderful activity for family vacations, too.
-Many resorts supply bicycles, or you can sign the family up for a guided bicycle tour.
+Group rides can be a wonderful experience for families.
+Look for family-friendly bicycle clubs in your area or bike rides sponsored by your local parks department.
+Biking is also a great activity for family vacations, as many resorts offer rental bikes or guided bicycle tours that the whole family can enjoy.

 4. Go in Search of Ice Cream